Voliware/Template2/README.md

    counter.elements.input.value++;
 });

-// set the input to 0 and set some feedback counter.render({count:0, feedback: "Don't increment past 5!"});
+// render the element using the [data-name=""] attributes as the keys counter.render({count:0, feedback: "Don't increment past 5!"});
 ```